jasnoorvirk26/SportsSphereCaseStudy/README.md

 ## Customer Journey Table
 - Assessed duplicates and null values in the `duration` column of the `customer_journey` table, creating a new table, `cleaned_customer_journey`, to maintain accurate journey data.

+## Sentiment Analysis in Python

+In this section, I conducted sentiment analysis on customer reviews using Python.
+The analysis involved calculating a sentiment score for each review with the help of the `SentimentIntensityAnalyzer` from the `nltk` library.

+### Key Steps:

+1. **Sentiment Score Calculation**:
+   - Each review was processed to obtain a sentiment score, which quantifies the emotional tone of the text.
+This score indicates whether the sentiment expressed is positive, negative, or neutral.

+2. **Evaluation of Sentiment Categories**:
+   - Based on the calculated sentiment scores and the accompanying rating for each review, I categorized the sentiments into distinct groups.
+These categories provide insights into customer opinions and overall satisfaction levels.

+For detailed implementation and analysis, please refer to the Jupyter Notebook: `sentiment_analysis.ipynb`.

-##Measures in Power BI
+## Measures in Power BI
-###Various measures have been created in Power BI to provide insights into the data:
+### Various measures have been created in Power BI to provide insights into the data:
 ### 1. Average Rating
 - **Description:** Calculates the average rating given by customers for products.
 - **Formula:** `AVERAGE(RatingColumn)`